 The pipes comply with the quality requirements of the European standard EN 12201.
-They are of dark with coloured lines.
+They are dark with colored lines.

-All the pipes with external diameter inferior to 63 mm are for male and female joints (adhesive jointing).
+All the pipes with external diameters inferior to 63 mm are for male and female joints (adhesive jointing).
 They are part of the series 10 (PN10) or 6,3 (PN 16).

-Their jointing is made by adhesive bonding.
+Their joining is made by adhesive bonding.

-5.3 HDPE pipes to be jointed
+5.3 HDPE pipes to be joined

-Pipes with an external diameter superior or equal to 63 mm are push-fit fittings.
-Joints are made with lip seals for underground works.
+Pipes with an external diameter superior to or equal to 63 mm are push-fit fittings.
+Joints are made with lip seals for underground work.
 Resistance to pressure of pipes and joints is identical.
 All the products must be checked by the producer on a regular basis according to the quality requirements of ISO1167-1:2006.